 For months I had been giving myself A LOT of negative messages about not consistently working out.
 I had gotten off track after 6 weeks of illness and felt I didn’t have the time.
-As a health coach, I knew workaround strategies.
-From personal experience, I believed wholeheartedly that my body would yell THANK YOU once I established a routine.
+As a coach, I knew workaround strategies.
+From personal experience, I was confident my body would yell THANK YOU once I established a routine.

 Still, I couldn’t summon the motivation to just start.
 That changed after cleaning the house.

 Procrastination and Momentum

 While I was wishing I consistently worked out, I felt the familiar pangs of procrastination and guilt seep into my mind.
 I tend to overthink tasks when I’m stuck in the procrastination cycle:

 - A decision not to start